BookingSync/bookingsync-engine/README.md

 * `BOOKINGSYNC_SCOPE` - Space separated list of required scopes.
 Defaults to nil, which means the public scope.

 You might want to use [dotenv-rails](https://github.com/bkeepers/dotenv) to make ENV variables management easy.
+See `spec/dummy/.env.sample`.

 ## Embedded vs Standalone apps